Skip to content

 Third, he talks often about the long ride as the non-negotiable session.
 Not a hammer-fest.
 A three-to-five-hour controlled aerobic ride that builds the engine every other session depends on.
 Lorang has said on the podcast that if an athlete can only do two sessions in a week, one of them should always be the long aerobic ride.

 Fourth, strength work.
-He programmes year-round strength for Philipp and his cycling riders, with clear off-season emphasis.
+He programmes year-round strength for his triathletes and his cycling riders, with clear off-season emphasis.
 This is the same five-pillar logic behind our coaching programme — training, nutrition, strength, recovery and accountability, managed together rather than in isolation.

 The one episode to start with